ggeda/FizzBuzzSaaS/README.md

 There are two ways to run the application:

-1. Directly by running the included jar distribution in the distribution directory.
+# A. Directly by running the included jar distribution in the distribution directory.

     java -jar distribution/fizzbuzzsaas-1-kz.jar

 #    ( Note: this by default starts the application on port 8080)
        If there is a need to use port other than 8080, use this command, for example for port 9090:

        java -jar -Dserver.port=9090 distribution/fizzbuzzsaas-1-kz.jar

-    )

-Or ... build and run
+# B. Build and run

     1. mvm clean install

     2. java -jar target/fizzbuzzsaas-1-kz.jar

        Or

         java -jar -Dserver.port=9090 target/fizzbuzzsaas-1-kz.jar

 # Test by a GET call :